 - And it having become evening, the boat was in the middle of the sea and He was alone on the land.

-- And having seen them being buffeted (for the wind was hostile), He comes to them walking on the sea3quotation/allusions to Job 9:8 at about the fourth watch of the night,4The fourth watch of the night was from 3am until 6am. and He was intending to pass by them.
+- And having seen them being buffeted while rowing (for the wind was hostile to them), He comes to them walking on the sea3quotation/allusions to Job 9:8 at about the fourth watch of the night,4The fourth watch of the night was from 3am until 6am. and He was intending to pass by them.

 - But having seen Him walking on the sea, they thought that it’s a ghost and cried out,